-While the Facebook pages related to Maffick’s were restored after an uproar from progressive circles, the ordeal illustrated how outside actors can exert pressure on Facebook to censor content that doesn’t sit well with its funders, partners, and fact-checkers.
+While the Facebook pages related to Maffick were restored after an uproar from progressive circles, the ordeal illustrated how corporate and state actors can exert pressure on Facebook to censor content that doesn’t sit well with its funders, partners, and fact-checkers.

 It’s useful to note that it was the German Marshall Fund that brought records on the ownership of Maffick to the attention of CNN.
 As Kevin Gosztola at Shadowproof has highlighted, the advisory board for one of the German Marshall Fund’s projects, Alliance For Securing Democracy, includes:

 Michael Chertoff, former Homeland Security Department chief, Bill Kristol, who was a board member of the Project for the New American Century, which pushed for the invasion of Iraq, Rick Ledgett, former NSA deputy director, Mike McFaul, former U.S. ambassador to Russia, Mike Morell, former acting CIA director, John Podesta, former chairman of Hillary Clinton’s presidential campaign, Mike Rogers, former congressman and chair of the House Intelligence Committee, James Stavridis, a former admiral who led European Command, and Jake Sullivan, former national security advisor to Vice President Joe Biden.”